Policy on data, software and materials management and sharing

 Making data available in a timely and responsible way ensures other research can verify it, build on it and use it to advance knowledge and make health improvements.
 Similarly, making software or materials – such as antibodies or cell lines – available to the research community supports reproducibility and can underpin further research.

-We recognise that in some circumstances, controls and limits on sharing are necessary – for example, to protect the confidentiality and privacy of research participants, or to enable IP to be developed, protected and used in line with our IP and patenting policy.
+We recognise that in some circumstances, controls and limits on sharing are necessary – for example, to protect the confidentiality and privacy of research participants, or to enable IP to be developed, protected and used in line with our policy on intellectual property.

 1. We expect our researchers to maximise the availability of research data, software and materials with as few restrictions as possible.
 As a minimum, the data underpinning research papers should be made available to other researchers at the time of publication, as well as any original software that is required to view datasets or to replicate analyses.
 Where research data relates to public health emergencies, researchers must share quality-assured interim and final data as rapidly and widely as possible, and in advance of journal publication.